Germany prepares to take possible stake in Uniper -Handelsblatt

-BERLIN, July 5 (Reuters) - The German government is preparing to take a possible stake in German utility Uniper UN01.DE, the largest buyer of Russian gas in Germany, business daily Handelsblatt reported on Tuesday.
+BERLIN, July 5 (Reuters) - The German government is preparing to take a possible stake in German utility Uniper UN01.DE, the largest buyer of Russian gas in Germany, business daily Handelsblatt reported on Tuesday, sending shares in Uniper around 15% lower in afternoon trade.

+Uniper last week became the first German energy company to raise the alarm over scarce gas and soaring prices, saying it was in talks about a possible government bailout.

-Berlin is in discussions to subscribe to a package of new shares of up to 25% in Uniper at nominal value of 1.70 euros per share, Handelsblatt said, and was also discussing a possible silent partnership, or equity instrument without voting rights.
+According to Handelsblatt, Berlin is in discussions to subscribe to a package of new shares of up to 25% in Uniper at nominal value of 1.70 euros per share and is also discussing a possible silent partnership, an equity instrument without voting rights.

-The volume of the deal could be between 3-5 billion euros, Handelsblatt added.
+The volume of the deal could be between 3 billion and 5 billion euros, Handelsblatt added.

 No comment was immediately available from Uniper when contacted by Reuters.